kwu22-ece/Sillytastic-Working-Challenge/qualifier/README.md

 | **Documentation** | Exceptional detail on AI prompts, architecture, and perfect reproducibility steps. | Clear and complete explanation of strategy and mechanism; mostly reproducible. | Basic overview lacking pipeline details; reproducibility requires guesswork. | Missing or highly confusing; fails to explain AI usage or component operation. |

-#### Exploitation Simulation
+#### Validation Simulation
-Assesses the quality of the testbench in proving both normal operation and the successful Trojan exploit.
+Assesses the quality of the testbench in proving both normal operation and the successful activation of the sandboxed security modification.

 | | Exemplary  <br> 10 - 8 Points| Proficient <br> 7 - 5 Points | Developing <br> 4 - 2 Points | Novice <br> 1 - 0 Points|
 | :--- | :--- | :--- | :--- | :--- |